Learn how to invest in inflation-indexed bonds and protect against inflation.

 What Are Inflation-Indexed Bonds

-Treasury inflation-indexed bonds are debt instruments issued by the federal government whose returns are linked to inflation.
+Inflation-indexed bonds are debt instruments whose returns are linked to inflation.
 Inflation-protected bonds are also called inflation-linked bonds or ILBs.

 A bond is a debt instrument issued by governments, corporations, and other entities to raise money to fund new projects or ongoing operations.
 Most bonds pay interest that is calculated based on a principal value.
 When the bond matures, the investor receives the principal value.

-Inflation-indexed bonds are distinct because the interest payment increases (or decreases) based on the official inflation rate, such as the Consumer Price Index in the U.S. These adjustments make inflation-indexed bonds an attractive vehicle for protecting against inflation.
+Inflation-indexed bonds are distinct because the interest payment increases (or decreases) based on the official inflation rate, such as the Consumer Price Index.
+These adjustments make inflation-indexed bonds an attractive vehicle for protecting against inflation.

 Inflation-indexed bonds, such as TIPS and I bonds, are the most direct way to protect a portfolio from the impact of inflation.